microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 <img src="../Documentation/Images/MixedRealityToolkitConfigurationProfileScreens/MRTK_InputPointerProfile.png" width="650px" style="display:block;">

-> Clicking on the "Back to Configuration Profile" button will take you back to the Mixed Reality Toolkit input system settings screen.

 * Pointing Extent: Determines the global pointing extent for all pointers, including gaze.
 * Pointing Raycast Layer Masks: Determines which layers pointers will raycast against.